-In the upcoming period to the ministerial conference in Rome, the AG1 SD is going to organize a Peer-learning Activity for Social Dimension (PLA) in May in Brussels, under the auspices of the ESU and financed through the Erasmus+ project SIDERAL.
+In the upcoming period to the ministerial conference in Rome, the AG1 SD is going to organize a Peer-learning Activity for Social Dimension (PLA) in Brussels (date will be confirmed later), under the auspices of the ESU and financed through the Erasmus+ project SIDERAL.
 The aim of this PLA is to exchange best practices in the implementation of social dimension policies between different EHEA member states - we are glad to invite the EHEA countries to register for this PLA.